In this post we compare Minikube, MicroK8s and KinD as different approaches to build multi-node cluster locally.

 minikube start --driver=hyperkit --container-runtime=containerd --memory=12288 --cpus=2 --disk-size=150g --nodes 3 kubectl get po -A kubectl describe node minikube|grep Runtime

 Node administration is simple.
 To enable dashboard, simply run “minikube dashboard”.
 To SSH to a node, simply do “minikube ssh -n <node_name>”.
-To stop the node and delete cluster, run “minikube stop && minikube delete”.
+In order to stop the node and delete cluster, run “minikube stop && minikube delete”.

 There are some addons in minikube, for example, efk, gvisor, istio, metrics-server.
 To list add-ons, and enable metrics-server, for example, run: